 - What is Osteoarthritis?

-If you are suffering from osteoarthritis (OA), it is important that you manage and maintain a healthy lifestyle, including exercising regularly, losing weight eating a well-balanced diet, to reduce the symptoms that prevent you from going about your daily life.
+If you are suffering from OA, it is important that you manage and maintain a healthy lifestyle.
+This can be achieved by exercising regularly, losing weight and eating a well-balanced diet and will help to reduce the symptoms that prevent yo from going about your daily life.

 It’s not just about lightening the load on your joints when it comes to losing weight, as fat is known to produce hormones and chemicals that increase inflammation, which produces free radicals.
 These cell-damaging molecules attack the synovial membrane in a joint, reducing the cartilage in between the two bones.

 Here are some tips on how to create a suitable diet plan:

 - Increase intake of ‘good’ fatty acids, e.g. Omega-3

 - Only eat small amounts of sugary foods